Not One More Victim.

 West, The Cornel West Reader, p.
 293.

 You purchase the identity, role, or status of the action hero of your choice with the acquisition of the official t-shirt, or other item.
-You buy the t-shirt and you become the One.
+You buy the t-shirt and you become the "One."
 Batman underwear is available at Target for $4.95.
 For an extra dollar on the item price, you can probably get your Batman underwear bearing the signature of Christian Bale.
 Soon "Inception" t-shirts inviting you to "Take the Leap of Faith!" will also be available at K-Mart and fine stores everywhere.
 The Batman underwear features the bat logo on the fly, as it were, and "Inception" may feature a spinning top in the place of honor. ("'Inception': A Movie Review.")

 The predictability of response from others is what commodification promises.
 You pay your money and you get the quality of the product (or woman) associated with your "fantasy image" along with your expectations.
 People want reliability, predictability, every time, in terms of the reactions of others, as with electronic appliances.
-This expectation is very distant from the often painful and messy reality of sharing a love with and for another subjectivity, where the mystery and inner pain of the beloved is shared, where one must love without full understanding, sometimes, and respecting the boundaries, privacy, silences and needs of another person. ("Abuse and Exploitation of Women in New Jersey" and "Sexism, Race, and Incarceration," then "Foucault, Rose, Davis and the Meanings of Prison.")
+This expectation is very distant from the often painful and messy reality of sharing a love with and for another subjectivity, where the mystery and inner pain of the beloved is shared, where one must love without full understanding, sometimes, and respecting the boundaries, privacy, silences and needs of another person. ("Abuse and Exploitation of Women in New Jersey" and "Sexism, Race, and Incarceration," then "Foucault, Rose, Davis and the Meaning(s) of Prison.")

 Genuine love grows and deepens with pain and the passage of time; the commercial form of what is called "love" is about purchasing or getting a newer model.
-Love may increase and live with a person in the absence of the beloved, despite the loss of someone with whom a life has been shared.
+Love may increase and live with a person in the absence of the beloved and despite the loss of someone with whom a life has been shared.
 Love is a lifetime deal. ("'The English Patient': A Movie Review.")

-Transferral of these needs and cultural expectations, which are still overwhelmingly and uniquely American, to the sexual realm and encounter means that sex is abstracted into a symbolic exchange, a mediated encounter coded in movie "icons."
+Transferral of these needs and cultural expectations -- which are still overwhelmingly and uniquely American -- to the sexual realm and encounter means that sex is abstracted into a symbolic exchange, a mediated encounter coded in movie "icons."
 Marilyn Monroe, James Dean, DiCaprio and Winslet on the Titanic are found at the local wax museum.
 This museum is an externalization of our collective subconscious in America.
 People magazine.
 Our only "real" shared territory these days -- given the differences between many factions of the society -- is entertainment culture.
-We are beginning to treat one another as we treat lap tops, I-pods, DVD players, cars. ("'Diamonds Are Forever': A Movie Review.")
+We are beginning to treat one another as we treat our lap tops, I-pods, DVD players, cars. ("'Diamonds Are Forever': A Movie Review" and "A Doll's Aria.")

 We have deviated "recognition" of the other, as a person, into abstract fictional identities associated with Hollywood characters as "avatars."
 (See Bruce Willis in "Surrogates.")
 Look at human behavior in New York bookstores, sidewalks, shopping areas.
 I am sure that you will find yourself in the company of any number of Scarlet Johanssons, Kate Winslets, Zoe Zaldanas or Leonardo DiCaprios, Denzel Washingtons, Harrison Fords.
 The reason we are projecting our inner needs and desires on to Hollywood fictions and commercial products, also actors (Carmen Luvana, Jenna Jameson), is because they are more convenient and better at meeting our "needs" than "real people." ("Drawing Room Comedy: A Philosophical Essay in the Form of a Film Script.")